Code of Ethics

 Promptly notify the journal editor or publisher and cooperate with the editor to retract or correct any significant error or inaccuracy in the author’s work.

 Ensure that the corresponding author has signed the EJSBS copyright, certifying that the article is an original work, that it has not been published previously, and that is not under consideration for publication elsewhere in any form.

 Complaints to the publisher must be related to an author, reviewer, article, editor, or publisher.

 Any potential conflict of interest should be directed to the editors.

 Editors are responsible for the timely and thorough investigation of all complaints and for reporting the outcome of the investigation to the complainant.
 The decision of the editorial board is final.

-The Full Text Paper in which plagiarism is detected will be handled bas on the extend of plagiarism present in the Full Text Paper.
+The Full Text Paper in which plagiarism is detected will be handled based on the extent of plagiarism detected in the Full Text Paper.